scikit-build/scikit-build-core/README.md

 - [py-build-cmake][]: A different attempt at a standards compliant builder for CMake.
 Strong focus on cross-compilation.
 Uses Flit internals.
+- [cmeel][]: A different attempt at a standards compliant builder for CMake.
+  Focus on building an ecosystem around a special unimportable folder in site-packages (similar to scikit-build's usage of `cmake.*` entrypoints, but folder-based).
 - [meson-python][]: A meson-based build backend; has some maintainer overlap with scikit-build-core.
 - [maturin][]: A build backend for Rust projects, using Cargo.